Skip to main content

 How do I know if I’m ready for an edit?

 • Is it your first draft?
 Keep working!
-You need to have your manuscript (MS) the best you can possibly make it before submitting for editing (unless you’re looking for a Tier 3 full-package edit).
+You need to have your manuscript (MS) the best you can possibly make it before submitting for editing (unless you’re looking for a Tier 4 Full-Package Edit).

 • Has anybody else read it?
 Beta readers (test readers) can give you excellent advice as to what is working in your story and what isn’t.
 This is a key step that should be considered before editing.